swethabakshi/prmd/README.md

-# Prmd - Nimbus Supplier API v4
+# Nbmd_ps - Nimbus Supplier API v4

 JSON Schema tooling for the Nimbus Supplier API version 4.
-Prmd allows you to:
+Nbmd_ps allows you to:

 1. scaffold an entire JSON schema project, properly structured
 2. generate your final json schema in seconds